ZeptarTeam/Intersel/README.md

 **What is Intersel?**

-*Intersel is a  Discord-based JavaScript injection tool.*
+*Intersel is a  stub-based JavaScript injection tool for Discord*

 **What do we have to offer?**